jon-mag-santos/el_pollo_loco/README.md

 # El Pollo Loco - Jump&Run Game

 ## Description
-Game built with HTML, CSS, and JavaScript.
+Game built with HTML, CSS, and JavaScript that will make more than just children's hearts happy.
 The game features a character navigating through a level, collecting bottles and coins while battling enemies.

 ## Features
 - Interactive gameplay with keyboard controls.